A 1936 view of Lang Station in today's Canyon Country, just east of the modern Shadow Pines

 Lang, the site of the 1876 golden spike

-ceremony that united northern and southern California, remained in use until the late 1960s
+ceremony that united northern and southern California, remained in use until the 1968

 when the Southern Pacific Railroad ended passenger service.
 Dedicated as a State Historic